IanStorm/my-home-pihole/README.md

 **🐳 Make sure you have installed *Docker*.**

+See how to put this repo in action at [IanStorm/my-home-raspi](https://github.com/IanStorm/my-home-raspi).

 ## How to use in "production"? 👨‍💼 👩‍💼

 1. Follow ["How to get a pre-built Docker image?"](#how-to-get-a-pre-built-docker-image-☁️)